 \section{Introduction}

-The classical theory of central simple algebras over a field was generalized by Azumaya \cite{Azu1951} and Auslander-Goldman \cite{AG1960} by introducing the concept of Azumaya algebra over a local commutative ring and over an arbitrary commutative ring, respectively.
-This concept was generalized by Grothendieck \cite{GroI1966}*{1.1} to the notion of topological Azumaya algebra.
+The classical theory of central simple algebras over a field was generalized by Azumaya \cite{Azu1951} and Auslander--Goldman \cite{AG1960} by introducing the concept of an Azumaya algebra over a local commutative ring and over an arbitrary commutative ring, respectively.
+This concept was generalized by Grothendieck \cite[1.1]{GroI1966} to the notion of a topological Azumaya algebra.